 Additional Tips for Responding to Violence

-Principals, teachers, and other school staff work closely with public safety officials to ensure that all children are safe at school.
-All schools have detailed emergency plans, and school employees are trained in these protocols.
+Principals, teachers, and other school staff work closely with public safety officials using The Big Five emergency response protocols to ensure that all children are safe at school.
+All schools have detailed emergency plans and school employees are trained in these protocols.